Dr. Bhamjee

 Kwa Zulu Natal, South Africa

 I received a very painful penicillin injection immediately on admission, and I was wheeled to the ward after being examined by one of the doctors on duty.
 Like my parents, I was in tears.
 I had never lived away from home.
 Suddenly I was whisked away from my warm, loving environment where every attention was paid to me, to a cold, unfamiliar bed surrounded by sick children.
-I was being attended to by unfamiliar nurses who were clearly dog-tired and utterly overworked.
+I was attended to by unfamiliar nurses who were clearly dog-tired and utterly overworked.

 I cried myself to sleep every night for the first week.
-After seven weeks and visits from my parents every evening (traveling those same long, poor roads), I was discharged.
+After seven weeks of visits from my parents every evening (traveling those same long, poor roads), I was discharged.
 My dedicated doctor and the people of the hospital had saved my life.

 Today, within reason, I do house calls, just like Dr. Bhamjee did.
 You probably understand why.